Mushymato/MonsterVariety/README.md

 Made this because AT is failing to cover a few edge-cases.

 Note: `[CP] Visual Monster Variety` lacks the actual assets since they don't belong to me.
-Please see mod of same name on nexus.
+Please visual enemy variety on nexus.

 ## Model